cation03/movie-recommender/README.md

   - The normalized embeddings are added to a FAISS index created with an inner-product metric.
   - When a new query (movie summary) is provided, its embedding is computed and normalized.
   - The FAISS index is then searched to retrieve the top similar movies based on **cosine similarity**.

-## Design Rationale
-  FAISS was selected because it can handle large datasets efficiently and supports fast approximate nearest neighbor searches, which makes FAISS ideal for real-time recommendation systems where speed and accuracy are crucial.

 ## Project Structure